 Singapore is a bustling city-state with a robust government budget for infrastructure and development.
-In fact, in sept 2019, the government’s total operating expenditure was more than S$13bn, indicating a healthy trend for social and economic development spending.
+In fact, in Sept 2019, the government’s total operating expenditure was more than S$13bn, indicating a healthy trend for social and economic development spending.
 Indeed, for qualified contractors and subcontractors, there are a myriad of government procurement opportunities available.
+To help SMEs and entrepreneurs who start a Singapore company qualify for lucrative government contracts, Singapore company incorporation specialist Rikvin shares an SME guide:

 1) Check GeBiz Regularly